Discover some of the letters sent by ordinary sailors written before and after the Battle of Trafalgar.

-Yesterday was Trafalgar Day, the 209th anniversary of the battle of Trafalgar, which took place off the south western Spanish coast.
+Every year on 21 October we mark Trafalgar Day, commemorating the anniversary of the Battle of Trafalgar.
 Much celebrated in British culture, depicted in film, verse, fine art and commemorated in all sorts of media, one could be forgiven for wondering what else there is to be said about this momentous event.

 Henry Blackburn (above) was a 21 year old ordinary seaman from Ramsgate.
 He was on the Polyphemus at Trafalgar and wrote to his mother simply how he thanked God ' to spair me to see the 21st October over', so happy he was to have survived.
 He continued 'we were a Bout the Eight ship in action... about an hour after the Royal Sovarign fired the first shots the ships was Engaged were the French Berwick and Spanish agumaut'.
 (AGC/B/19)